State Correctional Institution – Fayette

-The Fayette State Correctional Institution is a 2,000 bed maximum-security prison located in a remote section of Fayette County, Pennsylvania, in the United States.
+The State Correctional Institution at Fayette is a 2,000 bed maximum-security prison located in a remote section of Fayette County, Pennsylvania, in the United States.
 The prison is located southeast of Pittsburgh and was built to replace two institutions (SCI-Waynesburg and SCI-Pittsburgh) to make the Commonwealth's prison system more energy-efficient.
 It is the only prison in the Commonwealth where Pennsylvania license plates are manufactured, holding that distinction since 2003.

 Construction of SCI-Fayette

-The $125 million, 238 acre facility was constructed on a former strip mine site.
+The $125 million, 238 acre facility was constructed on land that was formerly the site of one of the largest coal operations in the world, where coal from nearby mines was washed and shipped away.
 The institution covers 692000 sqft under roof and 53 acre within the perimeter fence.
 The construction of the prison included a sewage treatment plant for the prison and neighboring communities in the township.